 Find the file PONG.C, which is in the Dynamic C SAMPLES folder.
-To run the program, open it with the File menu (if it is not still open), compile it using the Compile menu, and then run it by selecting Run in the Run menu.
+To run the program, open it with the File menu (if it is not still open), then compile and run it by pressing F9.
 The STDIO window will open and will display a small square bouncing around in a box.